-Labeling options for bulk herbs include computer printed (my favorite, they look fabulous), taped-on labels from the bags the herbs came in (second favorite) and hand labeled.
-I like to keep track of date purchased, company, and lot number (or location and date of harvest).
+Labeling options for bulk herbs include computer printed (my favorite, they look fabulous), taped-on labels from the bags the herbs came in (second favorite), and hand-labeled.
+I like to keep track of the date purchased, company, and lot number (or location and date of harvest).
 Labeling with both the common name and the botanical name is a good way to help gradually learn the botanical name by association.
-Extracts I make myself are usually hand labeled with a press date, common name and whether the extract was made from dried or fresh plant material.
+Extracts I make myself are usually hand-labeled with a press date, common name, and whether the extract was made from dried or fresh plant material.

 Of course, a cabinet isn’t the only way to organize your herbal supplies.
 If you prefer to work with extracts and don’t keep many dried herbs on hand, a smaller kit is perfect.
 Thrift stores can turn up vintage luggage that’s sturdy and perfect for an herbal kit.
 This article shows how I cleaned up an old train case to make a first aid kit.
 I use one to keep extracts and another to keep tools.